Industrial Light & Magic: Notable employees and clients

-Photoshop was first used at the Industrial Light & Magic as an image-processing program.
+Photoshop was first used at Industrial Light & Magic as an image-processing program.
 Photoshop was created by ILM Visual Effects Supervisor John Knoll and his brother Thomas as a summer project.
 It was used on The Abyss.
-The Knoll brothers sold the program to Adobe shortly before the film's release.
+The Knoll brothers sold the program to Adobe in 1989.
 Thomas Knoll continues to work on Photoshop at Adobe and is featured in the billing on the Photoshop splash screen.
 John Knoll continues to be ILM's top visual effects supervisor, and was one of the executive producers and writers of Rogue One: A Star Wars Story.